paolomarimon/paolomarimon.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi!
 I am Paolo Marimon.
-I am currently a postdoc in the [Algebra group](https://dmg.tuwien.ac.at/fg1/UA.html) at TU Wien working for the [POCOCOP](https://pococop.eu/) project.
+I am currently a postdoc in the [Algebra group](https://dmg.tuwien.ac.at/fg1/UA.html) at TU Wien working for the [POCOCOP](https://pococop.eu/) project (ERC Synergy Grant).

 My research is in model theory (a branch of mathematical logic) and on infinite domain Constraint Satisfaction problems (CSPs).